MARnVEL/newMarnVelBattleServer/README.md

 ```
 ## Database Issues:
 ### Locally:
+> By default the project runs on a local mode.
 > In order to work correctly with data locally you need to have installed **Mongo Compass**:
 >> Create a local conection with the string "mongodb://localhost:27017"
 >> Then run the project!